Looking to Cash In on the Equity in Your Home?

 Home Equity Loan Vs. Home Equity Lines of Credit (HELOC)

 A HELOC is a type of second mortgage that allows you to borrow money against the equity in your home as a line of credit.
 You can use the equity in your home to pay for whatever you need, such as home improvements, education and consolidating credit card debt.
-The monthly payments are generally interest only payments based on the outstanding principal balance owed.
-The interest rate is variable, meaning it can changed monthly depending on the prime index.
-A HELOC often has a lower interest rate than some other common types of loans, and the interest may be tax deductible.
+The monthly payments are generally interest-only payments based on the outstanding principal balance owed.
+The interest rate is variable, meaning it can change monthly depending on the prime index.
+A HELOC often has a lower interest rate than some other common types of loans, and the interest may be tax-deductible.
 Please consult your tax advisor regarding interest deductibility as tax rules may have changed.

 Home Loan Refinance